Epcot’s Rose and Crown Pub with Fireworks Viewing

 • Savory Impossible Hot Pie: Seasonal Vegetables in a Plant-based Meat Casserole baked with a sliced Potato Topping (For Gluten/Wheat, Egg, Fish/Shellfish, Milk, and Peanut/Tree Nut Allergies)

-Unfortunately or us, Rose and Crown Pub does not make a gluten free Fish and Chips.
-If you do want the rare treat of having Fish and Chips, head over to Cookes of Dublin or Raglan Road in Disney Springs.
+Unfortunately or us, Rose and Crown Pub does not make a gluten free breaded Fish and Chips.
+If you do want the rare treat of having traditional Fish and Chips, head over to Cookes of Dublin or Raglan Road in Disney Springs.

 Keep in mind that these are made to encompass ALL of the top 8 food allergies.
 If you only have a need for gluten free food, there is more leeway for you.